arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 save a file, if any problem with your code is detected (linting failure, unit test failure), it will be displayed in the terminal window.

-Before doing a commit to `master` it is also recommended that you do a `npm run dist` to make sure that the content of the `dist/` and `docs/` directory are in sync with your latest changes.
+Before doing a commit to `master` the docs and dist folder will be updated automatically (using a git pre-commit hook managed by Husky).

-After you push your changes to `master`, a Travis continuous integration task will run `npm run dist` and `npm run test`.
+After you push your changes to `master`, a Travis continuous integration task will run `npm run lint` and `npm run test` to make sure the build can be reproduced in a clean environment.
 If either of those tasks fail, the build will be marked as failed and will need immediate fixing.

 ### Publishing